 Returning unmarried upperclass students receive their housing assignments through a random selection process in the spring.
 A $200 deposit is required prior to the random selection.
 Upperclass students residing in single and double rooms have an opportunity to reserve their rooms for the following year, gender requirements permitting.
 Eligibility for participation is determined by the Director of Housing Assignments with advice from the Inter-Residence Hall Association.

-Students who participate in any Vanderbilt study abroad programs, or who graduate, withdraw, or leave, may request cancellation of their contracts by writing to the Office of Housing and Residential Education sixty days prior to the beginning of the semester.
+Students who participate in any Vanderbilt study abroad programs, or who graduate, withdraw, or take a leave of absence, may request cancellation of their housing contracts by writing to the Office of Housing and Residential Education sixty days prior to the beginning of the semester.